Irish Georgian SocietyYoung Irish Georgians

 L-R: Cathal Dowd-Smith, Edwina Hilton, Zoë Coleman, John Geraghty

-Zoë Coleman holds a BA (Arts) degree in History and Art History from University College Dublin, and subsequently received her MLitt from the University of Glasgow.
-Her thesis ‘The representation of Ireland at long nineteenth-century exhibitions’ was subsequently adapted for publication in Irish Architectural And Decorative Studies, Volume XVII (Dublin: Irish Georgian Society, 2015), pp. 136-157.
-Zoë has been the Chair of the Young Irish Georgians since 2016, and worked for the Society from 2015 to 2020 as Programmes and Communications Coordinator.
-She is an alum of the Attingham Summer School and she currently works as a Programme Manager at the Royal Irish Academy.
+Zoë Coleman is a graduate of University College Dublin, where she studied History and Art History, and the University of Glasgow.
+Her Masters thesis ‘The representation of Ireland at long nineteenth-century exhibitions’ was subsequently adapted for publication in Irish Architectural And Decorative Studies, Volume XVII (Dublin: Irish Georgian Society, 2015), pp. 136-157.
+Zoë has been the Chair of the Young Irish Georgians since 2017, and worked for the Society from 2015 to 2020 as its Programmes and Communications Coordinator.
+Zoë works as a communications manager for a higher education institution, and she is passionate about promoting equity, diversity and inclusion in the heritage sector.
 Zoë joined the Board of the Irish Georgian Foundation in September 2023.

-There are two groups of Young Irish Georgians in Ireland and London.
+There are two groups of Young Irish Georgians, one in Ireland and one in London.

 Young Irish Georgians (Ireland)